 |---|---|

 If a key does nothing, the cause is almost always one of two: Option isn’t set as Meta, or your version doesn’t ship that shortcut.
-Press ? to confirm.
+Press ? in the transcript viewer to confirm what your build actually exposes.

 macOS terminal-level shortcuts